-Note 1.1 - Critical Judgements in Applying Accounting Policies
+1.1 Critical Judgements in Applying Accounting Policies

-In applying the accounting policies set out in Note 1, the authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the Statement of Accounts The main critical judgement made in the Statement of Accounts is that there is a high degree of uncertainty about future levels of funding for the Police Service.
+In applying the accounting policies, certain judgements about complex transactions or those involving uncertainty about future events have been made.
+The main critical judgement made in the Statement of Accounts is that there is a high degree of uncertainty about future levels of funding for the Police Service.
 However, it is considered that this uncertainty is not yet sufficient to provide an indication that assets might be impaired as a result of a need to close facilities.

-Note 1.2 - Material Items of Income and Expense
+1.2 Material Items of Income and Expense